 Why was I called as a witness for a hearing?

-Either you have stated that you were a witness, or someone involved with the incident (referring party, the accused student, CA, A/G/RD, etc.) has indicated that you have direct knowledge pertaining to the case.
-If you feel you have no information to provide, contact the referring party that is named in your hearing notification letter to discuss your concerns.
+Either you have stated that you were a witness, or someone involved with the incident (referring party, the accused student, police officer, etc.) has indicated that you have direct knowledge pertaining to the case.
+If you feel you have no information to provide, contact the person who named you as a witness as noted in your hearing notification letter to discuss your concerns.

 As a witness, do I have to appear at the hearing?